leireomadina/learning-vue/README.md

   - State, Mutations, Actions and Getters
   - Organize the Store using Modules and namespacing
 - **Section 16**: [Project] Find a Coach web app
-  - Creating and using a Store
-  - State, Mutations, Actions and Getters
-  - Organize the Store using Modules and namespacing

 ### Useful resources